 Cheap vacation spots for travelers on a budget in 2024

 Everybody needs a vacation now and then—even when money’s tight.
-The good news is that budget-friendly travel can be very doable, both within the U.S. and even to international destinations like Mexico and Central America.
+The good news is that budget-friendly travel can be very doable, both within the U.S. and to international destinations.

-Keep reading for a list of cheap places to travel that are still worthy of adding to your bucket list.
-Plus, find a list of budget travel tips to help you plan your next getaway.
+Keep reading for a list of cheap, bucket-list-worthy places to visit.
+Plus, find some budget travel tips to help you plan your next getaway.

 Key takeaways

-Travel credit cards can be used to earn rewards miles, which can then be used to cover the cost of things like airfare, hotels and rental cars.
+- Travel credit cards can be used to earn rewards miles, which can then be used to cover the costs of things like airfare, hotels and rental cars.

 Whether you’re looking for ideas about inexpensive road trips, affordable beach towns or low-cost family vacations, this list has a budget destination for you.

-Here are seven affordable destinations to keep in mind if you’re searching for travel deals.
+Here are eight affordable destinations to keep in mind if you’re searching for travel deals:

 1. Washington, D.C.

-If you’re interested in cheap travel destinations, Washington, D.C., might not immediately come to mind.
-But it’s filled with low-cost or no-cost things to do—monuments to see, museums to tour and interesting neighborhoods to stroll.
+If you’re interested in cheap travel destinations, Washington might not immediately come to mind.
+But it’s filled with low- and no-cost things to do—monuments to see, museums to tour and interesting neighborhoods to stroll.

 That’s just the start of what the nation’s capital has to offer.
-If you forgo the pricey hotels in Washington for one in a nearby city like Alexandria or Silver Spring, you could save on lodging too.
+If you forgo a hotel in Washington for one in a nearby city like Alexandria, Virginia, or Silver Spring, Maryland, you could save on lodging too.

 2. New York City